Skip to content

 }

-function getMultipleQueryData(widgetId, filters) {
+async function getMultipleQueryData(widgetId, source1Filters, source2Filters, utils) {

 return new Promise((resolve, reject) => {